qorix-group/process_description/process/process_areas/verification/guidance/verification_guideline.rst

 Any failing test case requires an ISSUE.
 The passing rate of safety-critical test cases need to be 100% in order to release the affected component.
-In case of a lower pass rate than 100% for QM level tests, the :need:`rl__technical_lead` and :need:`rl__project_lead` can decide, if the platform is in a releasable state.
+In case of a lower pass rate than 100% for QM level tests, the :need:`rl__project_lead` and :need:`rl__project_lead` can decide, if the platform is in a releasable state.
 The accepted minimal path rate is defined in the :need:`wp__verification_plan`.
 Due to the high degree of automation, a it is recommended that a path rate lower 95% is not acceptable.